amberframework/docs/getting-started/views/README.md

 # Views

-Views are rendered using the amber `render` macro, which uses .
+Views are rendered using the amber `render` macro, which uses [Kilt](http://github.com/jeromegn/kilt).
 Currently amber there are 4 different templating languages supported by Kilt: `slang` `ecr`, `mustache`, and `temel`.
 Behind the scenes [Kilt](http://github.com/jeromegn/kilt) selects the templating engine based on the extension of the file so `index.ecr` will render the file using the ECR engine.
-Amber is currently supports `slang` and `ecr`.
+Amber currently supports `slang` and `ecr`.
 Kilt will work with `mustache` and `temel` as well, although they haven't been tested in amber.

 The Amber Generators support `slang` and `ecr` templates using the `-t` option when you create a new project.